-It seems that lycopene helps with anti-aging (and we’re all looking for anti-aging foods!).
+It seems that lycopene helps with anti-aging.
 A study conducted on nuns found those with the highest levels of lycopene in their blood were more self-sufficient.
 They were able to care for themselves and complete everyday tasks better than those who did not show the same levels.

 10. Tomatoes (and cucumbers) are Good for Weight-Loss

 Dr. Ann Kulze, wellness, and nutrition specialist call tomatoes a “superstar” weight-loss vegetable.
 They are low in calories and mainly water.
 Dr. Jonny Bowden, Ph.D., a clinical nutrition specialist says that tomatoes are “high-volume” foods and are ideal for weight loss because they have high amounts of water, air, and fiber and are low in calories.
 Incorporating both raw cucumbers and tomatoes into your diet can help you shed unwanted pounds.

 Sweet Peppers: 5 Benefits